purduesigbots/pros/STYLEGUIDE.md

 If you are afraid to mix up your local variable names, you have another problem, which is called the function-growth-hormone-imbalance syndrome.
 See chapter 6 (Functions).

+To clarify:

+All variable and class names should roughly follow the STL.
+That is to say, all variables, classes, and interfaces will be named in lower_snake_case.
+Non-type template parameters should be named in lower_snake_case, while type template parameters should be named in PascalCase (though both are preferably one letter only, use the listed conventions when you feel you must give them real names).
+Template template parameters should follow all previously mentioned conventions, just nested. #define macro functions should be named in lower_snake_case, as well. #define constants and other constants should be named in UPPER_SNAKE_CASE.

 ## 5) Typedefs

 Don't use typedefs to obscure the meaning of type.